pulumi/docs/content/docs/reference/tutorials/kubernetes/tutorial-eks-migrate-nodegroups.md

 $ pulumi up
 ```

-The update will create the following resources in AWS:
+The update takes ~15 minutes and will create the following resources in AWS:

 * A VPC in our region, with public & private subnets across all of the region's availability zones.
 * The IAM Roles & Instance Profiles for each node group.